QTc Interval Calculator (Bazett & Fridericia)

 - Educational use: This calculator provides estimates and is not a diagnosis or treatment tool.

-- RR unit conversion: The formulas assume RR in seconds; the calculator converts from ms. Entering RR in the wrong unit will produce incorrect results.
+- RR unit conversion: The formulas assume RR in seconds.
+Entering RR in the wrong unit will produce incorrect results.

 - Irregular rhythms: In atrial fibrillation or frequent ectopy, a single RR interval may not represent typical cycle length; corrections can be unreliable.